opsone-ch/documentation/mailserver.rst

    :alt: add new mailbox
    :align: left

-The new user can now login via webmail.yourbrandedmaildomain.tld.
+The new user can now login via webmail.example.com.

 DNS configuration
 -----------------